tdegruyl/third-imperium/Library/Liv’s GURPS Traveller game.md

 ### **Concept**

-An episodic romp through the Spinward Marches in a tramp freighter.
+An episodic, low-combat, roleplay-heavy sci-fi romp through the (Traveller) Spinward Marches in a tramp freighter.
 Honestly, anything can happen.

 ### **Guidelines**